 Finally, now that you know where to find practice materials, how to use them, and these test-taking strategies, when exactly should you take the US History Subject Test?

-College Board recommends that you have at least a year of a college prep US History class before taking the SAT US History Subject Test.
+The SAT US History Subject test is offered in August, October, November, December, May, and June, and the College Board recommends that you have at least a year of a college prep US History class before taking the exam.
 If you're taking AP US History, then you should be well prepared to take the test at the end of the year, and can combine your studying for both the AP test and the SAT.
 However, you can definitely do well even if you haven't taken AP.

 It's best to take the test at the end of the school year.
 Remember, you can't take the Subject Tests on the same day as the SAT, but you can take up to three Subject Tests on one test date.